utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Convert from a specific date format into Unix epoch time

+The `$toMillis` function converts a given date format into Unix epoch time.
 See the formatting section below for details on date formatting.

 ### FQL